valmzetvn/angular2echonest/README.md

 - npm start

 #Description
 Since Angular 2 is still in alpha, the documentation is scarce and/or incomplete and/or outdated.
-This sample aims to provide real-life and up-to-dat*ish* (Angular2 is now alpha 45, but that should still work) examples of use :
+This sample aims to provide real-life and up-to-date*ish* (Angular2 is now alpha 45, but that should still work) examples of use :

 - Querying an API with http module and using the data
 - Using the router, using router-parameters